Unicity/hello-php/README.md

-# NodeJS-Project
+# Hello PHP

-This is a sample "hello world" NodeJS project.
+This is a sample "Hello World" project written in PHP.

 To startup the service graph: